 However, placing the flywheel in the sweat zone isn’t considered ideal because it increases the risk of wear and tear, which ultimately means that the bike would require more maintenance.

-The ideal position to place the flywheel is to position it at the rear of the bike, i.e. away from the sweat zone so that the bike can be moved quickly and the risk of wear and tear gets eliminated.
+Many indoor cycling bikes nowadays tend to position their flywheel at the rear of the bike, i.e. away from the sweat zone so that the risk of wear and tear gets eliminated.

 Bad Pedalling Technique and Bike Setup

 There is no doubt in the fact that the flywheel weight plays a vital role in your successful workout session.

 However, some other precautions must be observed to ensure a smooth riding operation.

 For example, bad pedalling technique, proper form, and poor bike setup (despite the flywheel being heavy or light) may cause injury.

 To avoid any harmful situations, you must ensure that you have set up the bike correctly and ensure that the pedalling operation is smooth.

 You can do this by watching online video tutorials.